-Shortly after Mike’s return, the Royal Jewellers, Cartier invited him to join them at their design studios and workshops ‘The English Art Works’ at the New Bond Street, London, W1 Maison.
-Michael was fortunate to work with Jean-Jacques Cartier at the helm and with the renowned Cartier designer Dennis Gardner.
+Shortly after his return, the Royal Jewellers, Cartier invited him to join them at their design studios and workshops ‘The English Art Works’ at the New Bond Street, London, W1 Maison where he was fortunate to work with Jean-Jacques Cartier at the helm and with the renowned Cartier designer Dennis Gardner.
 With some of the finest craftsmen and designers of that time working there Michael fine tuned his skills to the highest level making handmade specialised pieces.
 He was fortunate to see items such as ‘Cartier Tank’ watchcases being handmade and to the restoration of major pieces such as tiaras.
 This was the heyday of handmade specialist jewellery and Cartier were the King of Jewellers.

 At the age of 23, he decided to embark on his own venture into jewellery manufacturing in Hatton Garden London.
 But with a twist.
 He decided to use his skills in design and manufacturing to develop a new range of designs that could be sold in high street shops. it was all about giving that ‘extra something’ in design with and manufacturing quality to rival handmade.
 The company was a success and grew from strength to strength, producing designs and manufacturing for other jewellery houses as well as under their own brand name.
 Exhibiting in Basle, Switzerland with the Department of Trade and industry, the company fast became the seventh largest diamond jewellery manufacturer in the UK.
 This presented opportunities not only to supply UK wholesalers and high street shops but also to export to the USA, Australia and Canada.We are still in our original location....
 Central London Studios near Old Street, EC1.